Iceland car rental Show menu

 A delicious hot dog with onions and sauce from Iceland

 Do not let the price of food deter you from arranging your trip to the Land of Fire and Ice.
-We guarantee that the experiences you will enjoy during your time on the island will make it all worthwhile.
+We guarantee that the experiences you will enjoy during your time in Iceland will make it all worthwhile.
 Here are some of the things you can do to try and save money.

 1. Try to book accommodation that includes breakfast.
 This will allow you to fill up on a hearty morning meal - a great way to start your day!

 Ultimately, being able to enjoy the food in Iceland is part of the experience when visiting the island.
-Whilst there are ways to cut back and save money on edible expenditure, money spent on filling your tummy with delicious cuisine is money well spent!
+Whilst there are ways to cut back and save money on edible expenditure, money spent on filling up with delicious cuisine is money well spent!

 Back